jasuperior/Ja/README.md

 	newJa.age(21,true); //doesnt output anything because speed does not = 12 newJa.speed(12,true); //outputs " I am running while I'm young! "

-// for patterns which require further computation than a simple match, use a function
+// for patterns which require further computation than a simple match (such as inequalities or multiple function calls), use a function

 	newJa.when('oldman', function(self){ if(self.age(true) > 100) return true; return false; }).then(function( self ){
 		console.log('GOSH IM GETTING OLD!');